FBI concerned by money mules roped into fraud schemes

 The money mule cases are an offshoot of more generic frauds encountered by the FBI, including schemes that dupe people into thinking they’ve won the lottery and can claim their prizes by wiring an advance payment, or that trick the unsuspecting into believing a relative has been arrested and needs urgent bail money or that a supposed paramour they’ve met online requires cash.
 In cases like the Connecticut one, fraudsters assume identities of executives and scam employees into wiring cash.

-In one case, the FBI says, a fraudster posing as an Army captain stationed overseas recruited a man he met online to be a money mule, saying he was making arrangements to travel home and needed the man’s help receiving and sending some funds.
+In one example, the FBI says, a fraudster posing as an Army captain stationed overseas recruited a man he met online to be a money mule, saying he was making arrangements to travel home and needed the man’s help receiving and sending some funds.
 The FBI says $10,000 was wired into the man’s account.
-He was instructed to withdraw it in small increments and send it to someone else in Texas.
+He was then instructed to withdraw it in small increments and send it to a woman in Texas.

 The mules are sometimes witting conspirators.
-Other times, they’re often elderly, lonely or confused.
-In those cases, they’re questioned by the FBI and given warnings but generally avoid prosecution.
-The FBI says it’s interviewed more than 300 people suspected of acting as money mules.
+Other times, they’re elderly, lonely or just confused.
+The ones the FBI concludes are merely unwitting are given stern warnings but generally avoid prosecution.

 “When we approach them and talk to them and explain to them what they’ve been doing, a lot of times, the horror is there, said Steven D’Antuono, an FBI section chief specializing in financial crimes.
 “It’s all walks of life, all educational levels.
 Anyone can fall victim to this.”

-In the Connecticut case, the executive explained those horrors in a letter to the judge before the sentencing this month of the defendant, Adeyemi Odufuye.
+In the Connecticut case, the executive recounted those horrors in a letter to the judge before the sentencing of one of the defendants earlier this year.

 The executive, whose name and company are redacted in the letter, described feeling initially apprehensive about the money transfer instructions and advising the company owner that it was a “lot of money for supplies.”